NotTotal/Happy-fun-times/README.md

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder so I recommend using [ENB and ReShade Manager](https://www.nexusmods.com/skyrimspecialedition/mods/4143) if you want to remove the ENB.

 ## Credits and Thanks

+Thank you to Phoenix and crew for The Phoenix Flavor which served as a visual base of this list.
+HFT is forked from Phoenix Flavor v4, if you want an even better looking list I suggest you try Phoenix Flavor v5, Phoenix put some real effort into making it look great and run well.

 Special Thanks
 - Erri for the base of the readme that was forked into elder souls from which this readme is forked